• Skip to primary navigation

 • Gently toss chopped potatoes in a bowl with salt and red chili flakes.
 Set aside.

 • In a large wok, heat oil.
 Add mustard seeds, cumin seeds, kadi patta, and dried chilies (in that order).
-On medium-low heat, briefly fry till they change color, making sure they don’t burn, about 1 minute.
+On medium-low heat, briefly fry until they change color, making sure they don’t burn, about 1 minute.

 • Gently add the potatoes, coating them in the spices for a couple of minutes on medium heat.